emissary-ingress/emissary/README.md

 5. Once tests pass on the official build, land the documentation PR onto `stable`, and land the YAML changes in `pro-ref-arch` onto `master`.

-## How users get this

-The installation instructions have users create a secret with credentials for a Quay account named `datawire+ambassador_pro` that has read permissions in the `quay.io/datawire/ambassador_pro` registry.
-This secret is then used to authorize the image pull in the deployment.
-These deployments can currently be found in the `/templates/ambassador` directory on the `Ambassador` repo in the `nkrause/AmPro/auth-docs` branch (TODO: Can we get a hyperlink in here?).

-## TODO:

- - Each `./k8s-*/` directory should deploy in to a different namespace.